Qualitative data is defined as the data that approximates and characterizes.

-Qualitative data is defined as and referred to the data that approximates or characterizes but is unable to statistically measure any attributes.
-This type of data is descriptive in nature.
-Quantitative data in statistics is also known as categorical data.
-The data that can be arranged categorically based on the attributes and properties of a thing or a phenomenon.
+Qualitative data can be observed and recorded.
+This data type is non-numerical in nature.
+This type of data is collected through methods of observations, one-to-one interview, conducting focus groups and similar methods.
+Qualitative data in statistics is also known as categorical data.
+Data that can be arranged categorically based on the attributes and properties of a thing or a phenomenon.

 Qualitative data is important in determining the particular frequency of traits or characteristics.
 It allows the statistician or the researchers to form parameters through which larger data sets can be observed.
 Qualitative data provides the means by which observers can quantify the world around them.